karatelabs/karate/README.md

 mvn archetype:generate \
 -DarchetypeGroupId=com.intuit.karate \
 -DarchetypeArtifactId=karate-archetype \
--DarchetypeVersion=0.2.8 \
+-DarchetypeVersion=0.2.9-SNAPSHOT \
 -DgroupId=com.mycompany \
 -DartifactId=myproject
 ```

 This will create a folder called 'myproject' (or whatever you set the name to).

-You can refer to this this [nice blog post and video](https://www.joecolantonio.com/2017/03/23/rest-test-tool-karate-api-testing/) by Joe Colantonio which provides step by step instructions on how to get started using Eclipse.
+You can refer to this [nice blog post and video](https://www.joecolantonio.com/2017/03/23/rest-test-tool-karate-api-testing/) by Joe Colantonio which provides step by step instructions on how to get started using Eclipse.
 Also make sure you install the [Cucumber-Eclipse plugin](https://cucumber.io/cucumber-eclipse/) !

 ## Folder Structure
 A Karate test script has the file extension `.feature` which is the standard followed by